 "Alive," Thor whispered.
 His voice was rough.

 Harry gave him a moment, trying to imagine what something like this would be like.
-He'd never been tricked like that, had never experienced what it was like to think that someone you cared for was dead only to learn that they were alive and had hidden it from you.
+He'd never been tricked like that, had never experienced what it was like to think that someone he cared for was dead only to learn that they were alive and had hidden it from him.
 He's been on the other end of that.
 He snorted internally.
 Maybe he had a few things in common with Loki.

 "Will you take him back to Asgard directly?"

 "I would prefer if he were awake."

 "Really?
 The stunner will wear off on its own, and if you need to interrogate him, I'm sure you can do it over there."